vitorjusto/Bit-Hero/README.md

 - No external dependencies

 ## Credits
-Everything is made by: Vitorjusto
+All code, pixel art and music by Vitorjusto